farshaddavoudi/ExcelWizard/README.md

         };
 ```

-Then we can create our Excel step by step.
+Now that we have our report data, we can create our Excel step by step.

 ### Steps to Generate the Compound Excel Filled with DTO data: